0xa1d/0xa1d.github.io/cheatsheet.md

 Look for `SeImpersonatePrivilege` to `Enabled` with `whoami /priv`

-## Misc
+## Get shells

 Didn't know how to name and sort this category.
-When I started I was struggling with downloading / uploading or executing files and scripts between my machine (kali) and the box I was attacking, now that I'm more comfortable let me share this.
+When I started I was struggling with downloading / uploading or executing files and scripts between my machine and the box I was attacking, now that I'm more comfortable let me share this.

 ### Hosting files on Kali